 What I Didn’t Like About Residence Inn Orlando at Millenia

 Had to Change Rooms

 Loud guests next door.
 Took a while for them to change our room.
-Also took much longer than usual to get extra towels we asked for.
-Guy at front desk forgot, had to call again.
+Also took much longer than usual to get the extra towels that we asked for.
+The guy at the front desk forgot, had to call again.

 Marriott Series Review: What Did We Learn?